 a) On-demand streaming of the film to be watched in the comfort of home.

 b) In-person screening at a venue.
 This can be a large company space, movie theater, community area, classroom, or even a space in the library!

-c) Hybrid screening of both an on-demand link AND an in-person screening.
-We'll work with you to make sure everyone has a chance to see the film.
+c) Hybrid screening of both on-demand streaming AND in-person viewing.
+Knowing just how complex Covid-19 work-life-blend can be, we are happy to work with you to make sure everyone has a chance to see the film.

 If you’re screening at a venue, be sure to look around the screening room and locate where the light switches are.
 Sometimes they can be located in different areas in the room!
 The last thing you'll want to be doing as the movie starts to play is run around a room looking for light switches :)

 We offer several ways for you to watch the movie via a link, so — depending on the option you have chosen — you will either,